17021084/Redux_kantan/redux-kantan/README.md

 3. Connect to redux store from component.

+4. Packages
 - Use  packages `react-redux` to connect redux and react

 ```js
     <Provider>